ST. LOUIS COUNTY

 Mitchell

-morgan park This station was on Spirit Lake, but was not the same as the Spirit Lake station (where there was just a passenger shelter) which was a mile away.
+Morgan Park This station was on Spirit Lake, but was not the same as the Spirit Lake station (where there was just a passenger shelter) which was a mile away.
 According to the 1917 NP Valuation Records, a new 20'x68' combination station was built here in 1906.
 According to the book "Morgan Park, Duluth, US Steel and the Forging of a Company Town," by Arnold R Alanen, this station was demolished in 1925.
 It was primarily used by workers commuting between the Morgan Park steel plant and Duluth.
 It was located in the vicinity of GPS: 46.686164, -92.207244, next to the original LSM line.

 Morgan park